Cgameworld/MapTextureReplacer/README.md

 This mod allows you to easily replace grass, dirt and cliff map textures in your game.

-The mod is intended to be used with map texture packs, go to the Map Texture Packs section to find packs to download.
+The mod is intended to be used with map texture packs, go to the Map Texture Packs section to find packs on thunderstore to download.

 Features include:
 - Dropdowns to easily change packs or individual textures